 Maybe all she needs is a hug.

 Why don't you plan a day out for her?
 This could help her to have other thoughts on that day.
 If she needs to talk, she can.
-Your time could be the best thing for her to deal with her grieving on this day.

 I think that it is always better to share grief, as it is less of a burden if it is shared.
 Generally, women need to talk to others about their feelings in order to cope with them.
 I think Cyinda has some great suggestions.
 And, perhaps your daughter might also consider adoption.
 I have friends in their forties who are adopting from Africa.